Dkairu/gcp-newrelic-logs-cloud_function/README.md

 **3. View your logs**

 That's it!
-In the code above I am sending the JSON as a string and it is stored under rawData so you can easily search within the logs.
+In the code above I am sending the JSON as a string and it is stored under `message` field so you can easily search within the logs.
 You also have the parsed logs available for filtering.
 ![alt text](https://github.com/Dkairu/gcp-newrelic-logs-cloud_function/blob/master/screenshots/screenshot2.png)